jayinc/docs/content/client-libraries/client-api-reference.md

 ---

 # The Segment data structures
 The callback function registered with `onSegmentChange` is called repeatedly with a `Segment` object that is updated with new transcript, intent, and entities as the user speaks.
+The idea of the `Segment` object is to provide a live view to the ongoing segment.

 ## Segment
 ```json